 Corporate income taxes, levied in 44 states, are one of the smallest sources of state and local tax revenues.
 New Hampshire depends most heavily on the corporate income tax (9.4 percent of total tax collections) due to the lack of an individual income tax (except on interest and dividends) or a sales tax.
 At the other end of the spectrum, Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming do not levy a corporate income tax, though four of these states (Nevada, Ohio, Texas, and Washington) levy a handful gross receipts tax instead.
-Some of these states will still show a small amount of corporate income tax revenue due to taxes on corporate net income of special types of corporations (like financial institutions).
-At 1.6 percent reliance on corporate income taxes, Hawaii ranks 44th.
+Some of these states will still show a small amount of corporate income tax revenue due to taxes on corporate income taxes, Hawaii ranks 44th.
 Part of the reason that Hawaii's net income tax is not as considerable in terms of revenue collection as in other states is that the GET is a significant tax on corporations - more so than sales taxes in most other states.